FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/fidl/tutorials/dart/basics/using-fidl.md

    fx test -vo fidl-example-dart-test
    ```

-   You should see test output for the dummy test that was added.
+   You should see test output for the sample test that was added.

 ## Add the Dart FIDL bindings as a dependency {#add-dependency}